hashicorp/terraform-provider-azurerm/website/docs/d/healthcare_dicom.html.markdown

 ---

-A `storage_configuration` block supports the following:
+A `storage` block supports the following:

 * `file_system_name` - The filesystem name of connected storage account.